tirthamouli/binary-tree-visualizer/README.md

 import { VisualizationType } from 'binary-tree-visualizer';

 type options = {
   // SIMPLE is taken by default.
-(Only simple has been implemented till now) type?:  VisualizationType.SIMPLE |  VisualizationType.EXPANDABLE | VisualizationType.PRETTY,
+(EXPANDABLE hasn't been implemented yet) type?:  VisualizationType.SIMPLE |  VisualizationType.EXPANDABLE | VisualizationType.PRETTY,
   // SUGGESTION: Max heigth of the canvas.
 If required more will be taken maxHeight?: number,